fgx/fgx.github.io/readme.md

 * Added 'FGx New Repository Boilerplate' file
 * Added 'FGX New Rpository Guidelines' file
-* Added builerplate index.htnl file that auntomaicaly reads any adjacent 'readme.md' and turns it into HTML.
+* Added builerplate index.htnl file that auntomagicly reads any adjacent 'readme.md' and turns it into HTML.
+* Worked on menu.
+Commented out a lot of the less significant repos
+* Started implementing index/readme structure and fiddled with the CSS

 2013-12-04 ~ Theo